Using the Training View

 Train a model

-Training uses the current training samples for the current staining.
+Training uses the current training samples for the selected staining.

-In practice, it is usually a good idea to collect around 200 samples before training the first model.
+In practice, around 200 samples is a useful first target before the first model.

 Each model is trained from scratch using the current training samples.